 The best daypack size is around 20 – 35 litres, with enough room for all your essentials but without any unnecessary weight.
 It should evenly distribute weight across your back and shoulders whilst being comfortable for long days, even with heavy loads.

-The Deuter Speed Lite has size options from 12, 16, 22, 26 and 32 litres, with specific designs to fit men and women.
-The 24-litre model has an impressive size to weight ration (only 770g), adjustable strapping to suit your body type and padded hips for extra comfort.
+The Kingston comes in a variety of sizes with an impressive size to weight ration, adjustable strapping to suit your body type and padded hips for extra comfort.

 It’s reasonably priced, hardwearing and has an inside hydration compartment for water bladders – everything you need for a day hiking backpack.